ostdotcom/website-docupony/website/versioned_docs/version-1.0.0/4_01_UC_CONTRACT_DEPLOYMENT.md

 At the time of writing this tutorial, the `chaindata` size was approximately 6.1 GB.

-## Composing a simple sample smart-contract
+## Composing a Sample Smart-Contract

 1. Open up a new console and start composing our sample contract, create an empty file called `StorageTest.sol`, open it up, add our solidity code and save the file.